thephez/dash-docs/_includes/devdoc/example_transactions.md

 you should also make a new backup.

 {% highlight bash %}
-> bitcoin-cli -regtest sendtoaddress $P2SH_ADDRESS 10.00
+> dash-cli -regtest sendtoaddress $P2SH_ADDRESS 10.00
 7278d7d030f042ebe633732b512bcb31fff14a697675a1fe1884db139876e175

 > UTXO_TXID=7278d7d030f042ebe633732b512bcb31fff14a697675a1fe1884[...]
 {% endhighlight %}

-Paying the P2SH multisig address with Bitcoin Core is as simple as paying a more common P2PKH address.
+Paying the P2SH multisig address with Dash Core is as simple as paying a more common P2PKH address.
 Here we use the same command (but different variable) we used in the Simple Spending subsection.
 As before, this command automatically selects an UTXO, creates a change